Emm-Gil/Final_Project_SQL/starting_with_questions.md

 SELECT
   city,
   SUM(total_transaction_revenue::INTEGER) AS total_revenue
-FROM
-  all_sessions
+-- Casting total_trasaction_revenue as an integer to be able to run the `SUM()` function FROM all_sessions
 WHERE
   total_transaction_revenue IS NOT NULL
-AND city != '(not set)' AND city != 'not available in demo dataset' GROUP BY city
+AND city != '(not set)' AND city != 'not available in demo dataset' -- Removing irrelevant/unnecessary data
+GROUP BY
+  city
 ORDER BY
   total_revenue DESC;
---2.
+-- Formatting the table to have the highest values first --2.
 SELECT
   country,